 Students should consider various options and become familiar with the requirements for a particular major before filing a major declaration.
-In most cases, students should have done some previous coursework in the discipline before declaring the major.
+In most cases, students should have begun coursework in the discipline before declaring the major.
 Faculty members are often excellent resources for discussing possible majors.
 Many departments sponsor open houses for potential majors during the academic year.